Diderot-Language/examples/README.md

 	sudo apt-get install smlnj
 	sudo apt-get install ml-lpt
-The second `apt-get` command is included because one user reported that installing `ml-lpt` resolved error messages like "ml-lpt-lib.cm not defined" (arising during the later compilation of the Diderot compiler).
+The second `apt-get` to get `ml-lpt` is required because without it, the later compilation of the Diderot compiler (with the `sml` from `apt-get`) will stop with an error message like `driver/sources.cm:16.3-16.18 Error: anchor $ml-lpt-lib.cm not defined`.

 **To install from files at http://smlnj.org**:
 On the SML/NJ [Downloads](http://smlnj.org/dist/working/index.html)